 - (c) Judicial Work Product and Drafts.
-All notes, and memoranda or drafts thereof prepared by a judge or by a court employed attorney, law clerk, legal assistant or secretary and used in the process of preparing a final decision or order, except the official minutes prepared in accordance with pursuant to Minnesota Statutes, sections MINN.
-STAT. §§ 546.24-.25. - (d) Criminal Cases; Juvenile Appeal Cases.
-Case records that are made inaccessible to the public pursuant to the rules of criminal procedure or the rules of procedure for the juvenile courts.
-Case records arising from an appeal from juvenile court proceedings that are not open to the public, except the appellate court's written opinion or resulting from the appeal, are inaccessible to the public unless otherwise provided by rule or order of the appellate court. - (e) Race Records.
-The contents of completed race census forms obtained from participants in criminal, traffic, juvenile and other matters, and the contents of race data fields in any judicial branch computerized information system, except that the records may be disclosed in bulk format if the recipient of the records: - (1) executes a nondisclosure agreement in a form approved by the state court administrator in which the recipient of the records agrees not to disclose to any third party any information in the records from which either the identity of any participant or other characteristic that could uniquely identify any participant is ascertainable; and - (2) the custodian of the records reasonably determines that disclosure to the recipient will not compromise the confidentiality of any participant's race status.
+All notes and memoranda or drafts thereof prepared by a judge or by a court employed attorney, law clerk, legal assistant or secretary and used in the process of preparing a final decision or order, except the official minutes prepared in accordance with MINN.
+STAT. §§ 546.24-.25. - (d) Juvenile Appeal Cases.
+Case records arising from an appeal from juvenile court proceedings that are not open to the public, except the appellate court's written opinion or unless otherwise provided by rule or order of the appellate court. - (e) Race Records.
+The contents of completed race census forms obtained from participants in criminal, traffic, juvenile and other matters, and the contents of race data fields in any judicial branch computerized information system, except that: - (1) the records may be disclosed in bulk format if the recipient of the records: - (A) executes a nondisclosure agreement in a form approved by the state court administrator in which the recipient of the records agrees not to disclose to any third party any information in the records from which either the identity of any participant or other characteristic that could uniquely identify any participant is ascertainable; and